UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 {{#concept "half adjoint equivalences"}} in _Homotopy Type Theory – Univalent Foundations of Mathematics_.

+On this page we will prove that every two-sided inverse `g` of `f` can be promoted to a coherent two-sided inverse.
+Thus, for most properties of coherently invertible maps, it suffices to consider the data of a two-sided inverse.
+However, this coherence construction requires us to replace the section homotopy (or retraction homotopy).
+For this reason we also give alternative constructions showing

+1. The identity map is coherently invertible.
+2. The composite of two coherently invertible maps is coherently invertible.
+3. The inverse of a coherently invertible map is coherently invertible.
+4. Every map homotopic to a coherently invertible map is coherently invertible.
+5. The 3-for-2 property of coherently invertible maps.

+That appropriately preserve the data of the underlying two-sided inverse.

 ## Definition

 ### The predicate of being coherently invertible on maps